Portland extends housing emergency for three more years

 In addition Wheeler’s top adviser — Sam Adams, a former Portland mayor — has also outlined a controversial plan that would force up to 3,000 homeless people into massive temporary shelters staffed by Oregon National Guard members.
 Advocates say the move, which marks a major shift in tone and policy, would ultimately criminalize homelessness.

-Wheeler recently used his emergency powers to ban camping on the sides of “high-crash” roadways — which encompass about 8% of the total area of the city.
+Last month Wheeler used his emergency powers to ban camping on the sides of “high-crash” roadways — which encompass about 8% of the total area of the city.
 The decision followed a report showing 19 of 27 pedestrians killed by cars in Portland last year were homeless.
 More than 50 encampments were removed.

 In November, following an unforeseen windfall in revenue — primarily from business taxes collected by the city and county – Portland and Multnomah County officials announced a shared $38 million spending package, which among other things will be used to create 400 more shelter beds, increasing the number of outreach workers, expanding behavioral health services and funding community cleanup programs.

-On a statewide scale lawmakers addressed a lack of affordable housing and homelessness, during Oregon’s 2022 Legislative Session, passing a $400 million spending package.
+On a statwide scale lawmakers addressed a lack of affordable housing and homelessness, during Oregon’s 2022 Legislative Session, passing a $400 million spending package.

-Out of the spending package $215 million will be used to build and preserve affordable housing, including supporting affordable housing construction projects struggling with market and supply chain disruptions, acquiring and producing manufactured housing parks, and supporting land acquisition for additional projects.
+Out of the spending package $215 million will be used to build and preserve affordable housing, this includes supporting affordable housing construction projects struggling with market and supply chain disruptions, acquiring and producing manufactured housing parks, and supporting land acquisition for additional projects.

 According to the National Low Income Housing Coalition, across Oregon, there is a shortage of rental homes affordable and available to extremely low income households.
 Many of these households are severely cost burdened, spending more than half of their income on housing.